-We may choose not to develop a potential product candidate, or we may suspend or terminate one or more discovery programs or pre-clinical drug candidates or programs.
+We may choose not to develop a potential drug candidate, or we may suspend or terminate one or more discovery programs or pre-clinical drug candidates or programs.

 At any time and for any reason, we may determine that one or more of our discovery programs or pre-clinical drug candidates or programs does not have sufficient potential to warrant the allocation of resources toward such program or drug candidate.
 Accordingly, we may choose not to develop a potential drug candidate or elect to suspend or terminate one or more of our discovery programs or pre-clinical drug candidates or programs.
+For example, we have determined to suspend our discovery program for inhibitors of neurotrophic tyrosine receptor kinase, or NTRK, and predicted NTRK resistant mutants.
 If we suspend or terminate a program or drug candidate in which we have invested significant resources, we will have expended resources on a program that will not provide a full return on our investment and may have missed the opportunity to have allocated those resources to potentially more productive uses, including existing or future programs or drug candidates.